CumulusNetworks/docs/content/cumulus-linux-37/Network-Solutions/OpenStack-Neutron-ML2-and-Cumulus-Linux.md

 In order to deploy {{<exlink url="https://wiki.openstack.org/wiki/Neutron/ML2" text="OpenStack ML2">}}
 in a network with Cumulus Linux switches, you need the following:

 - A REST API, which is installed in Cumulus Linux.
-  - The Cumulus Networks Modular Layer 2 (ML2) mechanism driver for OpenStack, which you install on the OpenStack Neutron controller node.
+- The Modular Layer 2 (ML2) mechanism driver for OpenStack, which you install on the OpenStack Neutron controller node.
 It's available as a Python package from upstream.
 - The OpenStack Queens release.

 {{% imgOld 0 %}}